grischaerbe/threlter/README.md

 - The perfect tool for the job: Svelte components make managing Three.js objects a breeze.
 Slot props – one of my favorite features – allow truely magical component compositions.
 The component lifecycle is used to never the disposal of an object.
 - DOM UI and Three.js objects side by side: In game development, the management of UI is always a bit of a pain because they normally cannot be co-located.
 The web provides the ultimate UI-engine: the DOM.
 Using Svelte [*portals*](https://github.com/grischaerbe/threlter/blob/hackathon/src/components/Utilities/DomPortal.svelte), the UI can be placed next to actual Three.js objects and allows for ultra-transparent game and UI state references.

 This outline does not contain the work that has gone into Threlte v6.
-If you want to learn more about
+If you want to learn more about the upcoming version of Threlte, [visit the Documentation](https://next.threlte.xyz) or [join our Discord community](https://discord.gg/EqUBCfCaGm).